Generalized toric codes on twisted tori for quantum error correction: Acknowledgement

 \section{Acknowledgement}

-We would like to thank Shin Ho Choe, Jens Niklas Eberhardt, Jeongwan Haah, Zibo Jin, Zi-Wen Liu, Frank Mueller, Francisco Revson F. Pereira, Vincent Steffan, Ming Wang, and Bowen Yang for their valuable discussions.
-This work is supported by the National Natural Science Foundation of China (Grant No.~12474491, No.~12474145, and No.~12047503).
+We would like to thank Arpit Dua, Jens Niklas Eberhardt, Jeongwan Haah, Zibo Jin, Zi-Wen Liu, Frank Mueller, Francisco Revson F. Pereira, Ming Wang, and Bowen Yang for their valuable discussions, and Shin Ho Choe and Vincent Steffan for confirming code distances.
+This work is supported by the National Natural Science Foundation of China (Grant No.~12474491, No.~12474145, and No.~12447101).